xpmatteo/tddforandroid/manuscript/400-fairy-fingers.md

 ~~~~~~
 A> We moved the FairyFingersCore object in a field, in order to remove the duplication of creating it in every test.
 We could use a `@Before` method to initialize it, but doing it this way is shorter.
 We rely on the fact that JUnit creates a new `FairyFingersCoreTest` object for every test method it calls.
 Therefore, every test has a fresh `FairyFingersCore` object.
 A>
 A> Also note that we always use different numbers in the tests.
-If we wrote `core.onMotionEvent(ACTION_DOWN, 10, 10)` we would be open to the risk of swapping x and y in our production code.
+If we wrote `core.onTouchEvent(ACTION_DOWN, 10, 10)` we would be open to the risk of swapping x and y in our production code.
 A>
 A> We avoid using the same test data in multiple tests.
 Using always different data prevents us to leave hardcoded test data in production code!
 A>